Auckland International Airport Limited – Annual report – 30 June 2025

 Auckland Airport suffered flood damage to assets across its precinct.
 The most significant areas of damage were to check-in, baggage and vertical transportation at the international terminal building.
 Auckland Airport has material damage, business interruption and construction works insurance policies in place.

-The group has engaged independent experts to estimate the likely extent of damage.
-The experts do not yet have sufficient information to complete a full assessment.
+The group engaged independent experts to estimate the likely extent of damage and to support the insurance claim process.

 Asset impairment and write-off

-The group has commenced the repair and replacement of damaged assets.
-Repairs completed during the year ended 30 June 2024 have been recognised as an expense during the period.
+The repair and replacement of damaged assets is almost complete, save for a critical escalator in the arrivals hall, which is planned to be completed during the 2025 calendar year.
+Repairs completed during the year ended 30 June 2025 have been recognised as an expense during the period.
 Assets that have been replaced during the period have been treated as a disposal with the cost of replacement recognised as capital expenditure.

 Other insurance

-In addition to recovery of the expected reconstruction costs, Auckland Airport is able to seek recovery of additional items, including the following:
+In addition to recovery of reconstruction costs, Auckland Airport is able to seek recovery of additional items, including the following:

-The additional expenses are recognised when incurred and any recovery of these items is recognised when recovery is virtually certain.
+The additional expenses were recognised when incurred and any recovery of these items is recognised when recovery is virtually certain.

 Insurance recovery income

 The group recognises the expected insurance proceeds when they can be reliably estimated and the recovery is virtually certain.
-The insurers have acknowledged the flood event damage.
-However, as described above, assessments of the full extent and costs to remediate are incomplete.
+The insurers have acknowledged the flood event damage and made progress payments since the January 2023 event.
+However, agreement on the full costs of remediation is incomplete.

-The flood related amounts recognised during the year ended 30 June 2024 in the consolidated income statement and the consolidated statement of comprehensive income are shown in the table below:
+The flood-related amounts recognised during the year ended 30 June 2025 in the consolidated income statement and the consolidated statement of comprehensive income are shown in the table below:

-1 The group reversed fixed asset impairments of $0.3 million that were previously recognised in flood related expenses.
+1 During the financial year ending 30 June 2024 the group reversed fixed asset impairments of $0.3 million that were previously recognised in flood- related expenses.

-2 The group also reversed $21.0 million of flood related fixed asset impairments that were previously recognised through other comprehensive income in the property, plant and equipment revaluation reserve.
+2 During the financial year ending 30 June 2024 the group reversed $21.0 million of flood-related fixed asset impairments that were previously recognised through other comprehensive income in the property, plant and equipment revaluation reserve.

 11. Property, plant and equipment